A practical guide to your Freshdesk customer portal setup

 Customizing the appearance and layout

 Finally, you’ll want to make the portal feel like a part of your brand.
-Freshdesk has built-in options to tweak colors and fonts to match your style guide.
-They also offer different themes, including one that's WCAG-compliant to make sure your site is accessible for users with disabilities.
+Freshdesk has robust built-in options to tweak colors and fonts to match your style guide.
+They also offer different themes, including one that's WCAG-compliant to ensure your site is accessible for all users.

 Key features and use cases

-When it's set up well, your Freshdesk portal can be more than just a place to deflect tickets; it can genuinely improve your customer relationships.
+When it's set up well, your Freshdesk portal is more than just a place to host documents; it's a tool that genuinely improves your customer relationships.

 Let customers help themselves

-This is the most obvious win.
-A customer with a simple question at 11 PM doesn't want to wait for your support team to log on the next morning.
-They can hop on the portal, search for an article on how to read their invoice, and get an answer right away.
-That instant solution is great for customer satisfaction and saves your team from answering the same questions over and over.
+This is a major win for efficiency.
+A customer with a simple question late at night can hop on the portal, search for an article, and get an answer right away.
+That instant solution is great for customer satisfaction and allows your team to focus on more complex tasks.

 Create a community hub

-The community forums feature is easy to overlook but can be incredibly valuable.
+The community forums feature is a valuable addition to your support strategy.
 It turns your portal into a place where experienced users can help out newcomers, creating a real sense of community.
-This peer-to-peer support not only takes some pressure off your agents but also gives you a direct line to unfiltered feedback and ideas from your most engaged customers.
+This peer-to-peer support provides a helpful layer of assistance and gives you a direct line to valuable feedback from your most engaged customers.

 Streamline ticket submission and tracking

-For the times when a customer really does need to talk to you, the portal makes the process much cleaner.
-You can build custom ticket forms that ask for all the right information from the start, which helps reduce all that back-and-forth just to get the basic details.
-Plus, customers can log in to one spot to see the status of their requests, which cuts down on all those "just checking in" emails that can clutter your queue.
+For the times when a customer needs direct help, the portal makes the process very organized.
+You can build custom ticket forms that ask for all the right information from the start, which helps your agents resolve issues faster.
+Plus, customers can log in to one spot to see the status of their requests, which keeps them informed and reduces follow-up inquiries.

-So, what’s the fix?
-This is where a bit of AI can make a huge difference.
-Instead of a dumb search bar, imagine a helpful assistant that understands what your customer is asking, no matter how they phrase it.
-This is exactly what tools like eesel AI are designed to solve.
+To further enhance these capabilities, a bit of AI can make a helpful difference.
+Imagine a helpful assistant that understands what your customer is asking, regardless of phrasing.
+This is where tools like eesel AI come in as a complementary option.

-eesel AI connects directly to your Freshdesk account and brings all your knowledge together.
-It doesn't just read your official help articles; it also learns from your past ticket resolutions and internal documents, whether they're in Google Docs or Confluence.
+eesel AI connects with your Freshdesk account to bring various knowledge sources together.
+It can look at your help articles while also learning from past ticket resolutions and internal documents in Google Docs or Confluence.

 | Feature | Standard Freshdesk Portal | Portal with eesel AI |